maccoda/maccoda.github.io/content/software_concepts/dependency_injection.md

 }
 ```

-Now we have cleanly separated our creation code from our domain logic code.
-Which is another topic
-to discuss altogether, but in doing this it has provided us dependency injection as you can see our
+Now we have separated our creation code from our domain logic code.
+In doing this it has provided us
-`ShoppingCart` no longer has any `new` keywords!
+dependency injection as you can see our `ShoppingCart` no longer has any `new` keywords!

 ## Why Dependency Injection?

 The most obvious question now is, "Why would I do that?
 That looks like more code!".
 This is indeed
-correct we do have more code but the number of lines you have written is never a single indicator of
+correct we do have more code but the number of lines you have written is never a sole indicator of
 the quality of the code.
 Instead what you should be looking at is "Has this made it easier for me to
 change the code as requirements change?" or "Is this code easily testable?".
 Making our code use
 dependency injection has allowed us to say yes on both of those fronts.

 ### Changing with Requirements or Design

-The biggest achievement we have made is we are now coding to an interface.
-That is `ShoppingCart`
+The biggest achievement we have made is we are now able to develop to an interface.
+That is,
-doesn't need to know anything about how `CreditCard` or `LineItems` work under the hood, or if they
+`ShoppingCart` doesn't need to know anything about how `CreditCard` or `LineItems` work under the
-are even concrete classes.
-All it needs to know is that it can call `charge` and `total` on them
+hood, or if they are even concrete classes.
+All it needs to know is that it can call `charge` and
-respectively.
-Therefore if we only supported one type of credit card and we needed to add another
+`total` on them respectively.
+Therefore if we only supported one type of credit card and we needed
-one, so long as it implements `charge` for the `CreditCard` interface our `ShoppingClass` need not
+to add another one, so long as it implements `charge` for the `CreditCard` interface our
-change.
+`ShoppingCart` need not change.

 In a different direction, if the design of `LineItems` were to change and it needed something
-different to construct our `ShoppingCart` is now unaffected.
-Again in this scenario it does not need
+different to construct itself, our `ShoppingCart` is now unaffected.
+The only place it needs to
-to change at all and the only place it needs to change is where we create it.
+change is where we create it.

 ### Testability

 Something else that dependency injection has aided with is making tests easier to write.
 If we had
-of kept it the old way testing `ShoppingCart` would be near impossible without needing to charge an
+of kept it the old way, testing `ShoppingCart` would be near impossible without needing to charge an
-actual card.
-To avoid this we would need to use reflection to inject a mock and capture all the
+actual credit card.
+To avoid this we would need to use reflection to inject a mock and capture all
-interactions, doable but more complicated.
-Now we can simply make a test double that looks like a
+the interactions, doable but more complicated than it need be.
+Now we can simply make a test double
-`CreditCard` and then capture the interactions on that.
+that looks like a `CreditCard` and then capture the interactions on that.

 ## Finishing Up